• Skip to primary navigation

 • Add vanilla paste, flour, oil, salt and bread improver to the water.
 Knead 2 min.

-510 g Bakers White Flour, 5 gm vanilla paste, 15 g vegetable oil, 1 tsp salt, 1 tsp bread improver
+510 g Bakers White Flour, 5 gm vanilla paste, 60 g butter, 1 teaspoon salt, 1 teaspoon bread improver

-• Remove dough from TM and place in an oiled bowl.
+• Remove dough from TM and place in the oiled thermoServer or Thermal dish.
 Cover the bowl with plastic wrap and leave in a warm place to proof.

 • Proof the dough until it is double in size.
 Meanwhile, make filling.